dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 ### Footer Component TypeScript

 The `footer.component.ts` should be very simple.
 There's no dynamic functionality; we just need to create the component and display it.
-Let's simplify the component:
+Let's simplify the `FooterComponent` class:

 ```typescript
 // ng2-dinos/src/app/footer/footer.component.ts